publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch5/m__us_usc_t2_s183.md

             (A) by the Public Printer pursuant to the provisions of chapter 5 of title 44;

-            (B) under a cooperative arrangement among the Librarian of Congress, a private funding source obtained pursuant to subsection (e) of this section, and a publisher in the private sector; or
+            (B) under a cooperative arrangement among the Librarian of Congress, a private funding source obtained pursuant to subsection (e), and a publisher in the private sector; or

             (C) under subparagraphs (A) and (B).